OPUS I / UKRAINE

-AN EXCLUSIVE COLLABORATION & COLLECTION
+AN EXCLUSIVE PHOTOGRAPHY COLLECTION

 In January 2018, Photographer ACHILLEAS MANOLIS accompanied the Opus 1 Foundation on a trip to Nairobi to capture their arts education project in Korogocho, one of the world's largest and most dangerous slums, with the Art of Music Foundation.

 It was in the darkness they discovered; art is the light of the soul.